brolerliew/autoswap/README.md

 This is issue and release only repo.
 # What
 Autoswap create and delete swap file automaticly based on memory pressure.
+No need to modify /etc/fstab

 Support NVME, Hard Disk, Virtio Disk.